FrEgIt/web-snake-game/README.md

 # Web snake game

-This is a game of the old snake game that is on most cellular phone this a long time ago.
+This is a game of the old snake game that is on most cellular phone from a long time ago.

 ## Documentation